Love on the Spectrum (American TV series)

 Love on the Spectrum is an American reality television show.
 Based on the Australian show of the same name, it follows autistic cast members as they explore the dating world.
 The show is produced by Northern Pictures for Netflix.
 Karina Holden and Cian O'Clery are credited as the show's creators and producers, with O’Clery also directing.

 Originally, the show was referred to as Love on the Spectrum U.S.

 Release

 Love on the Spectrum first aired on Netflix on May 18, 2022.
 A second season, which was announced in September 2022, premiered on January 19, 2024.
-The third season, announced on April 2, 2024, premiered on April 2, 2025.
-On May 14, 2025, Netflix announced that the show had been renewed for a fourth season.
+The third season, announced on April 2, 2024, premiered exactly a year later on April 2, 2025.
+On May 14, 2025, Netflix announced that the show had been renewed for a fourth season, which premiered on April 1, 2026.

+Two days after the season 4 release, it was announced that Netflix picked it up for a fifth season; it was later announced that Connor Tomlinson would not be returning for another subsequent season, citing his desire to focus on his burgeoning acting career.